BuhariBawa5/NIN-Enrollment-Coverage-in-Nigeria/README.md

 | Delta     | 3292258         |
 | Jigawa    | 3169263         |

+---

 ### Visualization

 ![Top 10 Best Performing States](https://github.com/BuhariBawa5/NIN-Enrollment-Coverage-in-Nigeria/blob/main/BestPerfomingStates.png)

 *Figure 1: States with highest NIN enrollment numbers*

+### Top 10 States by NIN Enrollment — Observation

+This result reflects absolute enrollment totals only and does not account for population size or coverage adequacy, which are examined in subsequent analyses.

 ## Top 10 Worst-Performing States
 ```sql